 Work experience: Prior work experience is preferred, but not required.

-For admission requirements see the MPH Degree page.

 Other criteria: Academic background, goal statement, student's academic interest, references and availability of faculty and facility resources are also considered as part of the entrance evaluation.

-Total Program requirements with this concentration - 55 hours minimum
+Total Program requirements with this concentration - 50 hours minimum

-*

-*
+In addition to the 19 hours required for the Program (Core, Foundations*, Special Project), this Concentration requires:

+Concentration Course Requirements – 24 credit hours

+Electives – 6 credit hours

+Field Experience – 1 credit hour minimum

+* Students who have previously taken introductory statistics courses and have a strong mathematical background must take the more advanced level biostatistics course "PHC 6057: Biostatistical Inference I" instead of "PHC 6050: Biostatistics I".
+However, if a student does not have this prior training in introductory statistics coursework then she/he must take both PHC 6050 Biostatistics I and PHC 6057 Biostatistical Inference

 Prerequisites (not included in total GPA hours)- 6 hours